Andrew Dao | National Bad Faith Insurance Lawyers

 • Products liability: Representation of a seriously injured driver against a vehicle manufacturer.

-• Rideshare litigation: Representation of numerous victims against rideshare companies such as Uber and Lyft, for sexual assault and/or rape of passengers during rides.
+• Rideshare litigation: Representation of numerous victims against rideshare companies such as Uber and Lyft, for sexual assault of passengers during rides.

 • Railroad and FELA: Representation of dozens of railroad workers in cases against railroad companies.

-• Industrial incidents: Representation of worker injured due to the failure of a safety clamp at an industrial warehouse.
+• Industrial incidents: Representation of a worker who suffered serious injuries and eventual amputation due to the failure of a safety clamp at an industrial warehouse.

 • Oil field incidents: Representation of worker injured due to the failure of a pipe elevator.